hph86/ghenga/doc/API.md

 header.
 If the token is still valid, information about the current user and the remaining validity period is returned.
 The JSON body is the same as with `/login/token` endpoint.

+### GET /login/invalidate

+Performing a GET request to this endpoint invalidates the session token sent in the `X-Auth-Token` HTTP header.
+A response code of 200 (OK) and an empty body is returned on success.

 ## People